 HELP OUT WITH A BUILDING PROJECT

-Occasionally we have building projects on the go, as we expand our Income for Life program, or hopefully start building our High School!
+Occasionally we have building projects on the go, as we expand our Income for Life program!
 We prefer to hire locals to do the majority of the building, because it helps them take ownership of the community and provides them with income, but there are often roles for you as well!
 Let us know your interest and we will let you know if we have anything on the go, or intend to start a building project in the near future.